"Everybody is a Genius. But If You Judge a Fish by Its Ability to Climb a Tree, It Will Live Its Whole Life Believing that It is Stupid"

 You may be wondering... what is the "typical" Wonder learner like?
 Or, how do I know if Wonder is the right choice for my child?

-There is no "typical" around Wonder, but we think that is a good thing.
+There is no "typical" around Wonder, but we think that's a good thing.
 We're hoping the information below gives you a better sense as to the kinds of learners that might find the Wonder model a good fit for them.

 All of our learners are homeschooled by a parent or guardian registered with a South Carolina Option 3 Accountability Organization.